ImagingDataCommons/slim/README.md

 PUBLIC_URL=/ yarn build
 ```

-Once the app has been built, the content of the `build` folder can be directly served by a static web server at `/`.
+Once the app has been built, the content of the `build` folder can be directly served by a static web server at the location specified by `PUBLIC_URL` (in this case at `/`).
+The `PUBLIC_URL` must be either a full URL or a relative path to the location at which the viewer application will get deployed (e.g., `PUBLIC_URL=https://herrmannlab.github.io/slim` or `PUBLIC_URL='/slim'`).

 ### Local